United Way of the Piedmont

 Although play money is used, the simulation is not a game.
 It is a simulation that enables participants to look at poverty from a variety of angles and then to recognize and discuss the potential for change within their local communities.
 The simulation was designed to sensitize those who frequently deal with low-income families, as well as to create a broader awareness of the realities of poverty among policymakers, community leaders, and others.

-We invite you to participate in the Poverty Simulation and we think you will find it provides an intriguing opportunity to describe a very real challenge to our community.
+We invite you to participate in the Poverty Simulation and think you will find it provides an intriguing opportunity to describe a very real challenge to our community.

 The simulation is very dependent on the number of people who participate, so you MUST pre-register here in order to ensure your spot in the simulation.